xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

              Figure 1: Original and optimized state machine.

+The goal of the described procedure is to remove all operations along state transitions.
+However, as is described in a later section, in the case of a so called 'mouth state' entry operations may actually be injected in order to cope with run-time dependencies.

-The analysis requires a state machine which is composed of 'single-entry states'.
-That is, upon entry into a state the same operations are executed independently from which the state is entered or through which transition.
+The present analysis requires a state machine which is composed of 'single-entry states'.
+That is, upon entry into a state the same operations are executed independently from which the state it is entered or through which transition.
 A single-entry state is shown in figure 2.a.
 The optimization transforms the single-entry state machine into a 'multi-entry state machine'.
 That is, the operations applied upon entry into a state may be different dependent from which state or through which transition the entry happens.
 A multi-entry state in shown in figure 2.b.

            a)